AtwalLab/TCRrepertoire-Manuscript/README.md

 Supplementary Figure 9 - exponent values for Xmin=[1,2,3,4,5] for each individual subject for CD4 and CD8 repertoires.

 ### Supplementary Figure 7.
-M_powerlaw_singlechain.py - inputs single alpha and beta chain dataframes divided by CD4 and CD8.
+M_powerlaw_singlechain - inputs single alpha and beta chain dataframes divided by CD4 and CD8.

 Supplementary Figure 7 - plots of clone size distributions of CD4 and CD8 single chain alpha and beta repertoires of each subject.

 ### Figure 4D.
-M_Clonality.py - inputs paired alpha/beta dataframes divided by CD4 and CD8.
+M_Clonality - inputs paired alpha/beta dataframes divided by CD4 and CD8.

 The dataframes are split by alpha and beta chain and clonality scores of paired, single alpha and single beta datasets are compared.